evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 135 mm.

+### Steering

+Dynamic steering is a standard on the Honda e:Ny1, varying the steering ratio based on driving speed for enhanced control and comfort.

+### Drive Modes

+The Honda e:Ny1 lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 3 modes:

+- Sport: Dynamic steering and throttle.
+- Normal: Balanced steering and throttle.
+- eco: Balanced steering and efficent throttle.

 ### Brakes

+The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 300 mm, while the rear discs are 300 mm.

 ### Regenerative Braking

+[**Automatic regeneration**](../../../../technology/regen/#automatic-regen-adaptive) is not available in this model.
+However, [regenerative braking](../../../../technology/regen/) is facilitated through [**one-pedal driving**](../../../../technology/regen/#one-pedal-driving) combined with [**blended brakes**](../../../../technology/regen/#manual-regen-using-brake-pedal).

 ## Exterior